huyinxian/NavMeshWeightBrush/README.md

 # NavMeshWeightBrush

- Used to adjust the weight of NavMesh
+This is a tool for adjusting the weight of navmesh.